BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Methodology

 \section{Methodology}

 The proposed approach is based on the development of a semi-automatic machine learning pipeline (SAMLP).
-We have chosen this implementation due to its simplicity for further usage and its ability to avoid many trivial mistakes during data processing, feature selection, hyper-parameter fine-tuning, and model evaluation.
-The steps of the developed pipeline are presented in figure: \ref{fig:pipeline}, where the initial step involves data splitting.
+We choose this implementation due to its simplicity for further usage and its ability to avoid many trivial mistakes during the ML model development such as data processing, feature selection, hyper-parameter fine-tuning, and model evaluation.
+The steps of the developed pipeline are presented in Figure \ref{fig:pipeline}, where the initial step involves data splitting.

 During data splitting, it is crucial to maintain a class balance between the training/validation and testing data portions.
-For this purpose, we utilize a stratified data split with a ratio of 70\% for training/validation and 30\% for the testing data portions, respectively.
-This data separation allows us to keep exactly 70\% of each class during the training, while preserving the natural class distribution differences, present in the dataset.
-The testing data portion is kept hidden and is only utilized during the final testing of the model.
+For this purpose, we apply a stratified data split with a 70:30 ratio for training, validation, and testing portions respectively.
+Such an approach allows us to preserve the natural class distribution difference.
+The testing data portion is kept hidden and is only utilized during the final testing of the model to prevent information leakage between train and test portions